React App Localization and i18n: Advanced Guide

 Testing your localized React Native app

-We need to run testing.
+After implementing all these localization features, how do we make sure everything’s working correctly?
+We also need to run testing.
 You could either do unit tests or ask someone on your team to manually go through the app, checking each part of the UI to find any missing translations or translation issues.

 1. Creating unit tests for automated testing